By WILLIAM FRANCIS

 While you always have the option of pleading guilty, it shouldn't be your first move.

 It makes sense to talk to a criminal defense specialist with experience defending persons who have been charged with DUI.
 The criminal justice system encourages people who have no experience in the law to make mistakes.
 Nice people are usually at a severe disadvantage.

 It's normal for anyone to feel remorse, confusion and embarrassment after getting a DUI or being charged with any other crime.
 But it is a mistake to go to court and plead guilty or enter a diversion program at your first court appearance.

 If you have been arrested or cited for DUI in Oregon, the best idea is to have an attorney go to court with you, or appear on your behalf, at your first appearance date.
-Our judges allow plenty of time for persons charged with DUI to decide what to do. same legal questions arise in most DUI cases.
-The case may begin with a question of whether the police made a lawful stop or a lawful arrest, and whether they followed the law and their training as they gathered their evidence.
+Our judges allow plenty of time for persons charged with DUI to decide what to do.
+Legal questions arise in every DUI case.
+There are questions of whether the police made a lawful stop or a lawful arrest, and whether the police followed the law and their training as they gathered their evidence.